Ian-Tseng/performance-evaluation-model/README.md

 ### Overview
-This is a deep learning model designed to predict performance scores based on pre-scored concept map question answers.
+This is a deep learning model designed to predict performance scores of concept map type questions based on pre-scored concept map question answers.
 It leverages features derived from logical or graph-based transformations of the input data.

 ### Model architecture